 sudo rpm -Uvh http://download1.rpmfusion.org/nonfree/fedora/rpmfusion-nonfree-release-$(rpm -E %fedora).noarch.rpm

 After you’ve added those repositories.
 You can go ahead and install any package you need from RPM Fusion.
-If you don’t know what you are looking for, consider using the search box at their website.
+If you don’t know what you are looking for, consider using the search box on their website.

-4. Install Fedy
+3. Install Fedy

 things to do after installing fedora 7

-Fedy is a graphical tool which allows you to tweak your Fedora system in few clicks.
+Fedy is a graphical tool that allows you to tweak your Fedora system in a few clicks.
 The application allows you to run a set of pre-defined system commands which will install and configure a lot of stuff.
 From normal apps to themes and passing by various tweaks to the system, Fedy can almost do everything you may need on Fedora.

 To install Fedy on the latest Fedora release make sure that you’ve already enabled the RPM Fusion repositories in the previous stop, and then run the following commands: